NHSDigital/uec-dos-service-management/README.md

 ## Installation

-By including preferably a one-liner or if necessary a set of clear CLI instructions we improve user experience.
+By including  a one-liner or if necessary a set of clear CLI instructions we improve user experience.
 This should be a frictionless installation process that works on various operating systems (macOS, Linux, Windows WSL) and handles all the dependencies.

 Clone the repository